 Permeable pavers have been gaining popularity because of their proven benefits such as reduced installation costs, increased water quality, decreased stormwater runoff, and prevention of soil erosion and flooding.
 The various applications also mean that it’s possible to use them not only in one specific outdoor area but in several areas in a property.
 They also eliminate the need to install costly retention and drainage systems, while at the same time helping property owners save on pricey compliance regulations.

 All of these great benefits ultimately make permeable pavers among the most preferred paving options in use today.

 Permeable Pavers ApplicationPermeable pavers are carefully laid piece by piece after proper site preparation, which includes excavating the area and then installing a layer of gravel.
 Once the gravel surface is done, a Geotextile fabric is then laid over the surface and then poured with a layer of sand.
-Afterwards, the paver units are installed by hand or using special machinery.
+Afterward, the paver units are installed by hand or using special machinery.
 The holes or voids will be filled with washed gravel, sand, pea gravel, or soil to finish the process.